Going No Build

 All of the above also had some kind of build process for the frontend assets.
 Whether it be Vite, NPM, grunt the list goes on.
 All had a node_module folder that had countless packages in there.
 At first this was all exciting and seemed like progress.
 Being able to use some kind of framework that would give you consistent rendering across a whole bunch of browsers whilst also letting you use modern techniques was great.

-I must admit, it took a while to realise that a lot of front end techniques I was leaning on using frameworks was actually now available natively in CSS.
-I feel that my knowledge had atrophied.
+I must admit, it took a while to realise that a lot of front end techniques I was leaning on using frameworks were actually now available natively in CSS.
+I feel that my knowledge had atrophied after constantly using frameworks.
+I'd forgotten how good browsers, CSS and HTML were at rendering modern web pages compared to the last time that I'd authored a static site, which honestly, I can't even remember but it was probably at least two decades ago.